 TGbe editor: Add the following at the end of this subclause as follows:

+The Power Management Information Present subfield is set to 1 if the Power Management Information subfield is present in the Common Info field.
+Otherwise, the Power Management Information Present subfield is set to 0.

 9.4.2.312.2.2 Multi-link Control field of the Basic Multi-link element

 TGbe editor: Update the following Figure 9-1002h (Common Info field of the Basic Multi-Link element format) as follows: